 Jaimie is Blessed Unrest’s resident stage manager, and has worked on all of our productions since A Midsummer Night’s Dream in 2010.
 Originally from Seattle, she is a graduate of Hunter College.
 While there she was the recipient of an annual scholarship to intern at the Williamstown Theatre Festival in 2006 and upon graduation, received an honorary stage management award.
 She also interned with Greenstage, Seattle’s traveling Shakespeare in the Park, during their 20th annual season.
 Stage managing her way around New York, she has had the privilege to work with such various companies as Wizard Oil Productions, The Flying Machine, Coffee Cup (a theatre co.), Eungene Lang College at The New School, and The American Composer’s Orchestra.
 She has also served on the Outstanding Stage Manager Award committee for the Innovative Theatre Awards.

 Sonia is an Italian actress from Rome, who happily relocated in NYC in 2012.
-With Blessed Unrest she has performed in Eurydice's Dream, 400 Parts per Million, and a workshop of The Sworn Virgin.
+With Blessed Unrest she has performed in Body: Anatomies of Being, Lying, Eurydice’s Dream, 400 Parts per Million, and a workshop of The Sworn Virgin.
 Other credits include The Event of a Thread (Park Avenue Armory, NYC), One Heart for Two (Stranded VI: Laboratory, NYC), Polvere (Festival Exit4, Italy), Un pasticciaccio (Teatro studio Uno, Italy), Metamorphotel (Festival Castel dei Mondi, Italy).
 In NYC she has trained extensively with SITI Company.
 Sonia is also a tango dancer, and work with her company Tango di Pietra includes: Alizé En Danse (Teatro Eliseo, Italy) and Bel Vedere (Santarcangelo dei Teatri Festival, Italy).
 She also loves fencing and fighting on stage.

 Associate Artistic Director